AlexMcDermott/FitbitExport/README.md

 # Fitbit Export

-This is a small script I wrote that uses the Fitbit API to download all my old runs with GPS data and download their respective TCX files.
+This is a small script I wrote that uses the Fitbit API to download all my old runs with GPS data so I can upload them to Strava.

 ## Setup